getcrest/mateverse-apis-clients/README.md

        ]
     }

-    Response from a text model
+    Response from a text model:
     [
       {
         "status": "success",